 Can I enter Canada with a shoplifting conviction?+

-Shoplifting typically maps to CCC s.334(b) — theft under $5,000 — which is non-serious criminality under IRPA s.36(2).
+Shoplifting typically maps to CCC s.334(b), theft under $5,000, which is non-serious criminality under IRPA s.36(2).
 If it has been more than 10 years since your sentence was completed and it was a single offence, you may qualify for deemed rehabilitation.
 Otherwise, a TRP or Criminal Rehabilitation application is required.
-Use the Admissibility Screener to check your specific situation.
+Use the Admissibility Explorer to check your circumstances.

 My theft conviction was expunged in the US.
 Does that help with Canada?+